 GVC changed its name to Entain in December 2020 and committed to operate solely in regulated markets.
 This laid the foundations for further Borgata Poker sites in the US.

-Players in Pennsylvania now have the choice of three poker rooms.
+Players in Pennsylvania now have the choice of four poker rooms.